zcaceres/MPC/Student-Handbook/StudentHandbook.md

  We bring in an expert for each subject to lead discussions on core ideas and to help you with your independent reading.
 These experts take you through the main ideas and are available to answer questions during unstructured time at the MPC.
 It's your responsibility to talk to them if you're confused.

-Mentors: The Learning Contracts that you design with the help of the MPC uses a system of paid mentorship to create grades and connect you with internships and other experiences.
-For example, a student this semester is studying programming and we have a professional programmer who is evaluating their final web design project for a grade.
+Mentors: The Learning Contracts that you design with the help of the MPC uses a system of paid mentorship to create grades and connect you with internships or other experiences.
+For example, a student may study programming and have a professional programmer evaluate their final web design project for a grade.
 The MPC pays these mentors and helps you find them.
+Mentors give you grades for your final work.

+Remember, mentors are often busy people.
+You don't want to bother them too often.
+You should view the mentor as a professional contact, not a 'teacher'.
+You don't ask your mentor "What is the answer to question 3?"
+The mentor is there for you bring the work a

+You shouldn't just view mentors

 [Here's a link to our Mentor Handbook]()